 Sleepaway Summer Camps for Houston Kids

-Here are 14 sleepaway summer camps that are all about two hours or less from the Houston area.
+We rounded up a bunch of sleepaway summer camps that are all about two hours or less from the Houston area.
 Most of the camps offer week-long stays for campers, with a couple offering shorter or longer stints as well.
 All of them promise to give your kids a hefty dose of fun and memories to last a lifetime.
 And for more summer and vacation camp ideas, check out our comprehensive camp guide and full directory of camp listings.

 Camp Cho-Yeh - Livingston